 Using the Variables tab of the respective block dialog boxes, specify the variable targets for initialization, by setting the priority, target values, and units for block variables as required by your model.

-Open the Variable Viewer to see which of the initial targets have been satisfied.
+Open and refresh the Variable Viewer to see which of the initial targets have been satisfied.
 Although the viewer does not simulate the model, it runs the simulation for 0 seconds to initialize it, and therefore the model must be in an executable state.

 If initialization fails, or you are not satisfied with the results, iterate by changing the block variable target values and priority, then refreshing the viewer.